harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 ## Looking Back

-I don't regret taking that job, as strange as that might sound.
-Yes, it was one of the most difficult periods of my career.
-Yes, it nearly made me quit programming entirely.
-But it also taught me resilience.
+As painful as that experience was, it taught me invaluable lessons.
+It taught me resilience.
 It taught me what kind of engineer I want to be and what kind of environments I want to work in.

-More importantly, it taught me that impostor syndrome isn't always an internal battle.
+Most importantly, it taught me that impostor syndrome isn't always an internal battle.
 Sometimes it's a reflection of an external reality that needs to change.

 Today, when I work with junior engineers, I remember how I felt in those code reviews.
 I remember the shame of asking questions.
 I remember the fear of not knowing something.
 And I make damn sure that nobody on my team ever feels the way I felt.